 When working with time series it is common to distinguish between classification problems or forecasting problems.
 Forecasting uses historical recordings to predict the future, like weather forecasting or predicting trends in the stock market.
 A classification problem, on the other hand, tries to fit observed data into a finite number of categories.
 One example is to look at sign language movements and try to determine what word or letter that specific movement represents.
 Likewise, we will attempt to make a classification based on detected movement patterns where the categories will be if the model thinks the infant has CP or not.
 We use both the terms prediction and classification for our model as we think of our classification into CP or NotCP as a prediction of CP diagnosis.
-It is primarily on the basis of classification problem rather than forecasting.
+It is primarily on the basis of classification that we did our research and we think of this as closer to a time series classification problem rather than forecasting.